-Table II shows a list of representatives for each superfamily present in only one of the 20 genomes studied here.
-As it appears in the table, only half of the studied organisms have unique superfamilies (we did not list the wormspecific superfamilies here; see them in our previous analysis48).
-Analyzing Swissprot49 and the nonredundant protein database (NRDB)36 for the occurrence of these superfamilies helped to identify their origin: most of them are truly unique, occurring only in a single or a small number of organisms.
+Table 3 shows a list of representatives for each superfamily present in only one of the 20 genomes studied here.
+As it appears in the table, only half of the studied organisms have unique superfamilies (we did not list the worm-specific superfamilies here; see them in a previous analysis 48).
+Analyzing Swissprot 49 and the non-redundant protein database (NRDB) 36 for the occurrence of these superfamilies helped to identify their origin: the majority of them are truly unique, occurring only in a single or a small number of organisms.
 The most important features of the table are summarized below:

-- 1. The B. burgdorferi-specific outer surface protein A (ospA) was detected in seven proteins in Swissprot, all of them in this particular organism.
-In a sense, this protein validates the idea of a unique fold in a pathogen being a drug target; because this fold is known to be the antigen for the Lyme disease vaccine.50 - 2.
-Three different domains of the enzyme copper amine oxidase are all listed as unique superfamilies occurring only in E. coli.
-(They were all detected in the same E.
+- (a) The B. burgdorferi-specific outer surface protein A (ospA) was detected in seven proteins in Swissprot, all of them in this particular organism.
+In a sense this protein validates the idea of a unique fold in a pathogen being a drug target, as this fold is known to be the antigen for the Lyme-disease vaccine 50. - (b) Three different domains of the enzyme copper amine oxidase are all listed as unique superfamilies occurring only in E. coli.
+(They were all detected in the same E.coli protein, tynA.)
+However, two of the three superfamilies could also be found in the human and various plant genomes (2.22.2 and 4.13.2).